 4. The Christmas markets in Berlin

 Christmas markets are often associated with Germany, and one of the most impressive ones takes place in Berlin.
-The city overflows with the Christmas spirit and the locals certainly don’t hold back.
-Berlin becomes a maze of stalls, lights and Christmas markets, and there’s also an extensive programme of entertaining shows and performances.
+The city overflows with Christmas spirit and the locals certainly don’t hold back.
+Berlin becomes a maze of stalls, lights, and Christmas markets, and there’s also an extensive programme of entertaining shows and performances.

 Look out for some local marzipan treats and traditional kale with sausage.
 Also, if you really enjoy meat dishes, see if you can eat one of those half-metre-long sausages at once.
 Now there’s a Christmas challenge for you.
 You can be sure you won’t leave hungry or disappointed.